VirginioG/osticket-prereqs/README.md

 - Remote Desktop
 - Internet Information Services (IIS)

-<h2>Environments Used </h2>
 <h2>Operating Systems Used </h2>

 - Windows 10</b> (21H2)

-@@ -27,11 +32,24 @@ This tutorial outlines the prerequisites and installation of the open-source hel
+<h2> Installation Steps </h2>

 <p>
+<h2> Step 1 </h2>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-Step 1
 </p>
 <p>
-1. Create an Azure VM
-VM Name: osticket-vm
-Username: labuser
-Password: osTicketPassword1!
-Choose Windows 10 with 4 vCPUs.
-2. Log into the VM
-Use Remote Desktop to log in to the VM.
-3. Download and Extract osTicket Installation Files Download osTicket-Installation-Files.zip and unzip it on the desktop.
-The folder should be named osTicket-Installation-Files.
-4. Install IIS with CGI Support
-In Control Panel, enable IIS and the CGI feature under Application Development Features.
-5. Install Dependencies
-PHP Manager for IIS: Install from the osTicket-Installation-Files folder.
-Rewrite Module: Install from the osTicket-Installation-Files folder.
-PHP 7.3.8: Create a C:\PHP directory and unzip the PHP files there.
-Visual C++ Redistributable: Install VC_redist.x86.exe from the osTicket-Installation-Files folder.
-These steps will set up the necessary software on your VM to proceed with osTicket installation.
+To set up osTicket on a Windows 10 Azure Virtual Machine, start by creating a VM with 4 vCPUs named "osticket-vm".
+Set the username as "labuser" and the password as "osTicketPassword1!".
+Log into the VM using Remote Desktop.
+Next, download the "osTicket-Installation-Files.zip" and extract it to the desktop, naming the folder "osTicket-Installation-Files".
+Install and enable IIS with CGI support by navigating to the "World Wide Web Services" and selecting "Application Development Features" and enabling CGI.